2010 FIFA World Cup knockout stage: Spain vs Portugal

 Sergio Ramos of Spain tries to pass the ball to Fernando Torres as Portugal's Fábio Coentrão, Bruno Alves and Cristiano Ronaldo look on.

 Spain defeated Portugal 1–0 in the Iberian derby to progress to the quarter-finals where they were to play Paraguay.
 The match took place on 29 June 2010 at the Cape Town Stadium.
 Spain dominated their neighbours with a ball possession ratio of 62% and several opportunities but had to endure a pair of missed chances by the Portuguese in the first half, including one by Hugo Almeida which nearly resulted in a goal.
 In the second half, the Portuguese attacking threat decreased and the entry of Fernando Llorente for Fernando Torres brought new energy to the Spanish team.
 The only goal of the match came in the 63rd minute: David Villa picked up a brilliant pass by Xavi, having his first shot saved, but then lifted the rebound into the roof of the net.
-Post-match replays showed that the goal was scored from an offside position (0.22 m according to ESPN axis).